e17alonso/ez-dms/README.md

 - **Session persistence**: Each user's session is tied to their browser
 - **Database location**: SQLite database created at `backend/ez_dms.db`

-### Production Considerations

-For production deployment:

-1. Use a real domain with Let's Encrypt for valid SSL certificates
-2. Deploy to a cloud service (Railway, Render, AWS, etc.)
-3. Use a production WSGI server (Gunicorn with eventlet/gevent)
-4. Configure proper CORS origins (not `*`)
-5. Use environment variables for secrets
-6. Set up database backups
-7. Implement rate limiting
-8. Add monitoring and logging

 ## Architecture

 ### Backend (`app.py`)